Andrepereira2001/feup-lbaw-2021/er.md

 | - | - | - | - |
 | US5.1 | Edit Post | high | As a PostAuthor, I want to edit the post that I had made , so that I can rectify what I had wrote before|
 | US5.2 | Delete Post | high | As a PostAuthor, I want to delete post that I had made , so that I can erase some mistaken post |
-> Table 7: PostAuthor user stories
+> Table 7: PostAuthor User Stories

 #### 2.6.
 Admin